ShubhangiJadhavSJ/emission-rag-pipeline-sprih/README.md

 output, and status/error.
 This is viewable in the **Traces** tab — enough to debug a failed extraction without re-running it.

-Traces are **always** stored in MariaDB (zero external setup).
-If `LANGFUSE_PUBLIC_KEY` / `LANGFUSE_SECRET_KEY` are set, each trace is also mirrored to Langfuse, tagged with its experiment.
-See *Stack rationale* for why tracing is DB-first.

 ---

 ## 5. Evaluation design

-> *This is candidate-designed — there is no prescribed metric.* Full reasoning
 > lives in code (`backend/app/eval/metrics.py`) and is summarised here.

 **Ground truth** is a hand-labelled JSON answer key